Icinga/ansible-playbooks/doc/getting-started.md

    - { role: icinga2-ansible-classic-ui,
              icinga2_classic_ui_passwd: "CHANGEME",
              tags: ["icinga2-classic-ui"] }
 ```

-Make sure  to replace CHANGEME with your desidered password for user icingaadmin.
+Make sure  to replace CHANGEME with your desidered password for user **icingaadmin**.

 Save the file and close, then launch the playbook with Ansible as usual: